sodep/test-java/README.md

     Your task here is to connect the JavaScript code with the REST services added to the backend, by using AJAX requests.

+### 2) Ted Talk Player Web Page

+Using JSON data from the TED talk library (see data/talks.json), you're going to be building a simple webpage that does the following things:

+1. Allows the user to play the most recent TED talk video (hint: use the `pubDate` property to sort the videos and first display the most recent one)
+2. Displays the title and description for this video.
+3. Allows a user to click to see the next / previous videos.

+You should design the HTML/CSS layout of your page in the best and most userfriendly way, within the time you have to submit this test.
+Any frameworks or libraries can be used, but please explain your decision.

 ## General guidelines